The e-Discovery and Information Governance Law Review: USA

 The law governing electronic discovery (e-discovery) is continually developing.
 US courts, administrative agencies and regulatory bodies often have an expansive view of discovery of electronically stored information (ESI).
 This view stems from the notion that broad discovery helps facilitate the quest for truth.

-The Federal Rules of Civil Procedure (Federal Rules), state procedural rules, Federal Rules of Evidence, state evidentiary rules, regulatory agency rules, other local rules, and case law created by judicial and regulatory opinions form a patchwork of law governing e-discovery.
+The Federal Rules of Civil Procedure (the Federal Rules), state procedural rules, the Federal Rules of Evidence, state evidentiary rules, regulatory agency rules, other local rules and case law created by judicial and regulatory opinions form a patchwork of law governing e-discovery.
 Although courts and regulatory authorities are adapting evidentiary and procedural rules to the realities of e-discovery, courts, regulatory authorities and litigants struggle to keep up with ever-changing technologies and data proliferation.
-The Federal Rules intentionally avoid defining the term electronically stored information with precision in order to accommodate '[t]he wide variety of computer systems currently in use, and the rapidity of technological change'.2 Thus, the Federal Rules envision the discovery of 'any type of information that is stored electronically',3 including forms of ESI not yet invented.
+The Federal Rules intentionally avoid defining the term 'electronically stored information' with precision in order to accommodate '[t]he wide variety of computer systems currently in use, and the rapidity of technological change'.2 Thus, the Federal Rules envision the discovery of 'any type of information that is stored electronically',3 including forms of ESI not yet invented.